ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-february-2025.md

 ## Conclusion

 February’s metrics indicate that the network is stabilizing after months of volatility.
 While total rewards and active nodes declined slightly, the rate of change across all metrics has slowed, and key indicators such as median and average win values saw modest increases.
-These signs suggest the network is finding a new equilibrium, providing a more predictable environment moving forward.
+These signs suggest the network is approaching equilibrium, potentially leading to a more predictable environment going forward.